 General anxiety, and the fear over consequences that will result from not acting out compulsions, is at the root of OCD, so reducing stress and anxiety is key.
 Certain lifestyle habits are known to either promote or lower anxiety, especially those related to someone’s diet, sleep, level of physical activity, ability to handle stress and their relationships.

 - A Healthy Diet: An unhealthy diet can contribute to anxiety by raising inflammation, which alters brain structures and neurotransmitter functions.
 A poor diet can also increase moodiness and fatigue, lead to weight gain that impacts someone’s body image, and lead to poorly managed blood sugar levels that cause feelings of jitteriness/nervousness.
 Anti-inflammatory foods, healthy fats, unrefined carbs and proteins are important for neurotransmitter synthesizing and balancing someone’s mood and stress response.Some of the best foods for beating anxiety include: foods high in B vitamins (such as grass-fed beef, wild-caught fish, poultry, brewer’s yeast and green leafy vegetables), high-antioxidant foods (like fresh veggies and fruit), raw dairy products, foods with omega-3 fats (especially wild-caught fish like salmon), anti-inflammatory fats like coconut and olive oil, and foods high in magnesium (such as leafy greens, nuts, avocados and sea vegetables).
 Foods that can contribute to anxiety include: added sugars, refined carbohydrates, alcohol and caffeine, refined fats such as most vegetable oils and trans-fats, and processed/packaged snacks that are high in artificial additives.
 Taking supplements like adaptogen herbs to lower cortisol can also be helpful.
+A study indicated that St. John’s wort helped treat OCD naturally, with improvement beginning at one week, and grew over time.

 - Exercise: Regular exercise helps train the brain to manage stress and fear in a healthier way.
 Exercise is a great way to boost confidence and self-esteem, is totally free, available to everyone and benefits the entire body/mind.
 It’s also a good way to improve sleep quality, lower inflammation, have a rewarding goal to work towards, and can be done with other people or family members, which offers a sense of your connection.
 (09)People with OCD and other forms of anxiety can also benefit from exercises that promote relaxation, such as yoga or tai chi (which tie the mind and body mind), deep breathing techniques and other forms of stress management that lower muscle tension and help control ruminating thoughts.